 abscess.
 It can be drained.

-To reduce your risk of getting cellulitis: Keep your skin clean.Moisturize dry skin with lotion.
+To help reduce your chance of cellulitis: Keep your skin clean and dry.Moisturize dry skin with lotion.

 Avoid injury to the skin: